Skip to content

 The software repository holds some example config files.

-Startup Script
+Startup script

 To have your system working as a standalone LoRaWAN gateway, the packet forwarder needs to be started on system startup.
-This depends on the actual linux distribution running on the target system.
+This depends on the actual Linux distribution running on the target system.

 Example call for global_conf.json in /opt and the gateway card on /dev/ttyACM1 (defaults are /dev/ttyACM0 and the current path for the config file):